 Ever since I made Delicata Squash and Brussels Sprout Potstickers (if you haven’t tried them, you must!), I’ve been dreaming of new ways to use JSL Foods Twin Dragon products.
-A bit of Pinterest browsing for festive fall treats led me to a recipe for skinny apple pie won tons from The Merchant Baker.
-These Vegan Mini Apple Pies are adapted from Ramona’s recipe and they’re next level good.
+A bit of Pinterest browsing for festive fall treat inspiration led me to a recipe for skinny apple pies from The Merchant Baker.
+Thus, these Vegan Mini Apple Pies were born and they are next level good.

 I recently brought these Vegan Mini Apple Pies to a pumpkin carving party and they were a massive success.
 I offered to warm them up, but my friends plucked these little treats right from the mini muffin tin.
 I didn’t even have a chance to put them on a platter!
 Luckily, the bite-sized pies taste just as good at room temperature as they do fresh from the oven.
 They’re like a warm, cinnamon-y hug for your mouth.

 Before you buy the ingredients to make our Vegan Mini Apple Pies, be sure you have a mini muffin tin.
 It would be extremely challenging to make these without one – I don’t recommend it!
 Remember to give the pan a good coat of coconut oil cooking spray before squishing the won ton wrappers into the cups.
 This way, they’ll pop right out when they’re done.